-Connecticut produced no more famous veteran of World War I than Sergeant Stubby, a Staffordshire terrier mix who started out life a homeless puppy wandering the Yale Campus in New Haven.
+Connecticut produced no more famous veteran of World War I than Sergeant Stubby.
+A Staffordshire terrier mix, he started out life a homeless puppy wandering the Yale Campus in New Haven.

-Stubby used to march along with the Yale soldiers as they drilled, and he picked up many of their military moves, marching, shaking hands and even saluting.
-He even could tell when the bugle was sounding to call the men to the mess hall.
+Stubby used to march along with the Yale soldiers as they drilled, and he picked up many of their military moves.
+He could march, shake hands and even salute.
+He also knew when the bugle sounded to call the men to the mess hall.

 On the battlefields of France, Stubby’s heroics were legend.
 While Europeans had full-fledged canine units in their armies, on the U.S. side dogs were unusual.
 Horses and mules were regular soldiers, but a dog/mascot was pretty rare.

 Stubby was more than a curiosity, though.
 He had some legendary exploits on the battlefield.
-Early in the war he survived a mustard gas attack, and later would bark to alert the soldiers if he smelled the presence of the deadly gas – giving an early warning if it was coming.
+Early in the war he survived a mustard gas attack.
+Later he would bark to alert the soldiers if he smelled the presence of the deadly gas – giving an early warning that saved lives.